New-T-T/MA2-SoccerAnalitics2022/README.md

     ii) In-game analysis: see how changes affected.
 Maybe add what could've happened if other changes were made?
 I feel this is a very very interesting part as real teams working with AI are hightly interested in evaluating how data analytics can help in doing in-match substitutions. iii) Player of the match/individual scores.
 Also very interesting.
 This could be our "signature".
 It'd may be a significant achievement if we develop a consistent system for player scoring focusing on objective statistics. iv) Predictability of the match.
 How predictable was this weird result happened?
 Also like this approach but I feel it may be a bit vague.
 Predictability of a match as a whole may be too much for the scope of our work

+- Ja
+  - I like the simplicity of the analyses/results/presentation in the report of Ángels friend.
+I'd suggest starting out with and prioritizing simple analyzes/results, both because these require less effort and because they are easier to interpret, thus more likely to be of value.
+I therefore believe they should be the bread-and-butter of the report.